ColoredCow/portal/docs/installation.md

    npm run dev
    ```

+   If you are still getting the error then delete the `package-lock.json` file and make sure your node and npm version are as below
+    ```sh
+    node
+    ```

 5. Make a copy of the `.env.example` file in the same directory and save it as `.env`:
      ```sh